synesthesia/site2019/content/note/2020/2020-06-09-flipgrid-for-learning/index.md

 ---
 type: note
-slug: "2020-06-09-flipgrid-for-learning"
+slug: "flipgrid-for-learning"
 featured: false
-draft: true
+draft: false
 title: "Flipgrid for Learning"
 subtitle:
-summary:
+summary: "FlipGrid is a tool to allow short video interactions from a group of students or delegates"
 authors: ["synesthesia"]
-categories: ["quick notes"]
+categories: ["Notes"]
-tags: []
+tags: ["msteams","edtech","flipgrid","collaboration", "video"]
 date: 2020-06-09T07:54:00+01:00
 ---

-## Introduction to Flipgrid
+## Introduction to FlipGrid

 Short video guide from [Phil Whitehead](https://mobile.twitter.com/PhilEdTech) on using [FlipGrid](https://info.flipgrid.com) for learning